One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Introduction

 \textbf{Gradient-free methods.} Now let us go back to the original problem \eqref{problem_orig}.
-As noted above, the function $g$ often plays the role of a regularizer, usually it is a simple function for which the gradient $\nabla g$ can be computed .
+As noted above, the function $g$ often plays the role of a regularizer, usually it is a simple function for which the gradient $\nabla g$ can be computed.
 At the same time, the objective function $f$ can be quite complex.
-In this paper, we focus on the case when for the function $f$ only zero order oracle (i.e., only the values of the function $f$, but not its gradient) is available.
-In the literature, this concept is sometimes referred to as a black-box.
-It arises when the calculation of gradient is expensive (in Adversarial training \cite{Chen_2017}, optimization \cite{Nesterov}, structured-prediction \cite{Taskar04learningstructured}) or impossible (in Reinforcement learning \cite{fazel2018global,pmlr-v80-choromanski18a,salimans2017evolution}, bandit problem \cite{bubeck2012regret,shamir2017optimal}, black box ensemble learning \cite{lian2015asynchronous}).
-To make the problem statement even more practical we assume that we have access inexact values of function $f(x, \xi)$ with some random noise $\xi$.
+In this paper, we focus on the case when for the function $f$ only zero-order oracle (i.e., only the values of the function $f$, but not its gradient) is available.
+In the literature, this concept is sometimes referred to as a black box.
+It arises when the calculation of gradient is expensive (in adversarial training \cite{Chen_2017}, optimization \cite{Nesterov}, structured-prediction learning \cite{Taskar04learningstructured}) or impossible (in reinforcement learning \cite{fazel2018global,pmlr-v80-choromanski18a,salimans2017evolution}, bandit problem \cite{bubeck2012regret,shamir2017optimal}, black-box ensemble learning \cite{lian2015asynchronous}).
+To make the problem statement even more practical we assume that we have access to inexact values of the function $f(x, \xi)$ with some random noise $\xi$.
 With the help of this oracle, it is possible to make some approximation of the gradient in terms of finite differences.
-Next we highlight two main approaches for such gradient estimates.
+Next we highlight two main approaches for such gradient estimation.
 The first approach is called a two-point feedback:

-where $e$ is uniformly distributed on the unit euclidean sphere.
-For two-point feedback there are a lot of papers with theoretical analysis \cite{duchi2015optimal,Nesterov,gasnikov2017stochastic,shamir2017optimal,dvurechensky2021accelerated,gorbunov2022accelerated}.
-An important thing of this approach is the assumption that we were able to obtain the values of the function in points $x+ r e$ and $x - r e$ with the same realization of the noise $\xi$.
-But from a practical point of view, this is a very strong and idealistic assumption.
+where $e \in \R^n$ is uniformly distributed on the unit Euclidean sphere, \ab{$r > 0$ is the smoothing parameter responsible for the margin length of the approximation.} For the two-point feedback there \abc{are} many papers with theoretical analysis \cite{duchi2015optimal,Nesterov,gasnikov2017stochastic,shamir2017optimal,dvurechensky2021accelerated,gorbunov2022accelerated}.
+An important thing about this approach is the assumption that we are able to obtain the values of the function at points $x+ r e$ and $x - r e$ with the same realization of the noise $\xi$.
+However, from a practical point of view, this is a very strong and idealistic assumption.
 Therefore, it is proposed to consider the concept of one-point feedback \cite{gasnikov2017stochastic,akhavan2020exploiting,novitskii2021improved}:

 In general $\xi^+ \neq \xi^-$.
-In this paper we work with one-point concept.
+In this paper we work with the one-point concept.